Microsoft reports $38 billion in Q4 2020 revenue: Azure up 47%, Surface up 28%, and LinkedIn up 10%

 A 47% revenue increase for Azure is bad news even though cloud growth was already slowing for the company.
 The figure has been falling steadily: 76% in Q2 2019, 73% in Q3 2019, 64% in Q4 2019, and 59% in Q1 2020.
 It rebounded slightly to 62% in Q2 2020 but returned to 59% in Q3 2020.
 Slowing growth is normal at Azure size, but the pandemic appears to be accelerating the trend.

 Microsoft’s release noted that “cloud usage and demand increased as customers continued to work and learn from home.
 Transactional license purchasing continued to slow, particularly in small and medium businesses, and LinkedIn was negatively impacted by the weak job market and reductions in advertising spend.”
-More cloud usage but slower revenue growth means signing on new customers isn’t so easy in the pandemic.
-It may also suggest Microsoft is willing to delay or waive bills and fees for Azure customers in hopes of keeping them loyal in the long run.
+More cloud usage but slower revenue growth means signing on new customers isn’t so easy during the pandemic.
+It may also suggest Microsoft is willing to delay or waive bills and fees for Azure customers in hopes of keeping them in the long run.
 Microsoft does not break out exact Azure revenue numbers, likely to avoid comparisons with industry leader AWS.

 Cloud was not the only area that suffered.
 Yesterday, LinkedIn announced it would cut about 960 jobs, or 6% of its global workforce.
 Microsoft also noted in its release that “Search was negatively impacted by reductions in advertising spend.”

 On the flipside, Microsoft said that Windows OEM, Surface, and Gaming “benefited from increased demand to support work-, play-, and learn-from-home scenarios.”
-This is in line with PC shipments growing in Q2 2020 as supply chain issues in China (the world’s largest supplier of PCs) were resolved.
+This is in line with PC shipments spiking for the quarter as supply chain issues in China (the world’s largest supplier of PCs) were resolved.

 Operating group highlights